+If you use a regular pharmaceutical, bring with you enough to last for all the time you’ll be out of the States.
 Unless you have a prescription from a UK doctor, no pharmacist will provide you with any kind of drug that cannot be bought over the counter.
 You can buy cold and flu remedies, basic painkillers (aspirin, ibuprofen), anti-histamines and the emergency contraceptive pill amongst other things.

 You may find that American brand names are not available in the UK.
 Make a note of any generic medications, and a pharmacist will be able to help you identify the items you need.